DhruvaKumar7/mulesoftTest/README.md

-MuleSoft Test
-Create a floder sqlite in C drive and run the code.
+Create a folder sqlite in C drive and run the code.